Loozr-Protocol/near-api-py/README.md

 # near-api-py

+## This is and extension of the near-api-py repository

 *Status: super rough, APIs are subject to change*

 A Python library for development of applications that are using NEAR platform.